-HONOLULU – An Army veteran who survived the attack on Pearl Harbor that brought the U.S. into World War II and later volunteered at the historic site has died at age 99.
+HONOLULU – An Army veteran who survived the attack on Pearl Harbor that brought the U.S. into World War II has died at age 99.

-Herb Weatherwax greeted people several times a week at the visitors center of the memorial for the USS Arizona, a battleship that sank in the Japanese attack.
-He cruised around in a motorized scooter and wore a cap embroidered with "Pearl Harbor Survivor" as he posed for photos and educated visitors.
+Herb Weatherwax greeted visitors several times a week at a memorial in Hawaii for the USS Arizona, a battleship that sank in the Japanese attack.
+He cruised around in a motorized scooter and wore a cap embroidered with "Pearl Harbor Survivor."

-Weatherwax died Monday, National Park Service spokeswoman Rebecca Schwab said.
+National Park Service spokeswoman Rebecca Schwab says Weatherwax died Monday.

-He had volunteered within the past month, said Edean Saito, program services manager for Pacific Historic Parks.
-Three other Pearl Harbor survivors greet people at the visitors center.
+Three other Pearl Harbor survivors greet people at the memorial's visitors center.